convox/console-app/README.md

     $ convox env set -a console INTERNAL=true

+(If you are deploying your Console app to an older v2 Rack, this will require your Rack to have the parameter `Internal=Yes` set)

 ## Deploy the Console

 Deploy the application contained in this repository.

     $ convox deploy -a console

+### Configure Console parameters (only required for older v2 Racks)

+    $ convox apps params set RackUrl=Yes -a console

 ## (OPTIONAL) Integration Setup